Before You Go

 ☐ T-shirts/tops: 1-2

-☐ Synthetic or merino wool long underwear: 1 set top & bottom (light-, mid- or expedition-weight depending on the time of year)
+☐ Synthetic or Merino wool long underwear: 1 set top & bottom (light-, mid-, or expedition-weight depending on the time of year)

-☐ Camp clothes: comfortable and appropriate for season.
-Cotton recommended for hot weather trips.
-Women may prefer an athletic skirt or dress
+☐ Camp clothes: comfortable and appropriate for the season.
+Cotton is recommended for hot weather trips.

 ☐ Fleece top & bottom

 ☐ Warm hat and gloves: synthetic or wool

 ☐ Extra set of synthetic or Merino wool long underwear top and bottom